zhaoboly/bookmarklet/README.md

 Drag the following link onto the browser's bookmark toolbar.

-Go to <a href="https://zhaoboly.blogspot.com/2019/08/generate-qr-code-for-current-web-page.html">this link</> to get the bookmarklet.
+Go to <a href="https://zhaoboly.blogspot.com/2019/08/generate-qr-code-for-current-web-page.html">this link</a> to get the bookmarklet.

-When you click the button, it will generate a QR code of the page you are visiting.

 ## Why we need it